FHDO-ICLAB/Canakari/AXI4-Lite Bridge Verilog/README.md

 ____________________________________________

 This is an extension of the CANakari CAN-Controller with an AXI4-Lite interface for integartaion in a Xilinx Zynq SoC.
-The interface has been created and used as IP with a Zedboard.
+The interface has been created and used as an IP with a Zedboard.
 The project file instantiates the Verilog modules of the CANakari design.
 * [Verilog Implementation](../main/Verilog)